9:00am ET

 Led by Ngoc-Tran Vu, Vietnamese American visual artist and cultural organizer

-Jeremy Liu (moderator)
+Moderated by Jeremy Liu

-10:15 am ET
+10:30 am ET

 Local Breakout Sessions

-How to Develop This Concrete Tool for Your Funding Plan
+Drafting a Proforma: How to Develop This Concrete Tool for Your Funding Plan

 The proforma is of central importance for building your case for funding a real estate project.
 It tells the story about why you need funds and without it, you will not be approved for a real estate loan or major grant.
 In this session, participants will learn the fundamentals of creating a proforma for their real estate project, including key terminology and how to tailor it for different audiences.
 Participants will leave with a sample proforma that can be modified for your project.